-Check out how a cold-root rolling manufacturer increased their Contact Us form submissions by 76% just by including a simple arrow.
+(Be sure to check out how a cold-root rolling manufacturer increased their Contact Us form submissions by 76% just by including a simple arrow!)

 How To Engage After Someone Fills Out A Contact Form

 After the prospect submits the form, it should connect to a simple thank you page.
-This is something that is often overlooked, but it provides assurance to the person reaching out that their request is on it’s way to your inbox.
+This is often overlooked, but it assures the person reaching out that their request is on its way to your inbox.